 We are conservative in our approach to dosage but aim for total immersion and a strong visionary experience.
 Guests are offered the opportunity to enhance their experience during the ceremony by taking more ayahuasca, under the guidance of the shaman, should they feel confident to do so at a critical point in the journey.

-The reason that we do not do retreats for longer than eight days (Four ayahuasca ceremonies) is because we believe that to drink ayahuasca in excess takes away from the purpose to which the medicine has traditionally being used.
-The first ceremony is to invigorate spiritual awakening, the second, to help progress personal direction, and third/four to help engage spiritual healing.
+The reason that we do not do retreats for longer than seven days (three ayahuasca ceremonies) is because we believe that to drink ayahuasca in excess takes away from the purpose to which the medicine has traditionally being used.
+The first ceremony is to invigorate spiritual awakening, the second, to help progress personal direction, and third to help engage spiritual healing.
 More than this can disorientate, cause confusion, or be excessively mental exhausting as the experience is intense and visionary.
 Many people find their first/second Ayahuasca ceremony sufficient to allow the awakening, direction, and healing to come and do not require further ceremonies.
 Other people require the three ceremonies to achieve their goals, as they have strong psychological blockages or issues.
 As with all things, “enough is as good as a feast”.
 Our main priority is that all our guests leave Etnikas satisfied with the results they have achieved.

 If you are unsure as to the number of ayahuasca ceremonies you would like to participate in, we are able to help suggest a recommendation based on what you aim to achieve in combination with your personal evaluation.

 During the ayahuasca ceremony, facilitator of the same sex will look after you at all times to ensure your comfort.
 They provide tissues, assistance to and from the toilet, blankets, water and any other requests you may have.